jupihes/File-size-summarization/README.md

+# Folder File details size summarization

-# Folder File size summarization for Windows
+- ## Folder File size summarization for Windows
 A script to provide excel containing list of files greater than your defined size for list of defined folders

 Program to provide excel of files with size greater than specified size, default = 200 MB, in list of specified folders, with file size, extension.